-Corticosteroids may increase susceptibility to infection, may mask some signs of infection, and new infections may appear during their use.
+Persons who are on corticosteroids are more susceptible to infections than are healthy individuals.
+Corticosteroids may increase susceptibility to infection, may mask some signs of infection, exacerbate existing infections, increase the risk of reactivation or exacerbation of latent infections and new infections may appear during their use.
 There may be decreased resistance and inability to localize infection when corticosteroids are used.
 Infections with any pathogen including viral, bacterial, fungal, protozoan or helminthic infections, in any location in the body, may be associated with the use of corticosteroids alone or in combination with other immunosuppressive agents that affect cellular immunity, humoral immunity, or neutrophil function.
 These infections may be mild, but can be severe and at times fatal.
 With increasing doses of corticosteroids, the rate of occurrence of infectious complications increases.